 Public art as wayfinding, placemaking, memorial and urban development

-A pleasant stroll around the lakeside path will bring the walker to a wooded section and where there is an art installation with cows hiding under the trees.
+A pleasant stroll around the lakeside path will bring the walker to a wooded section where there is an art installation with cows hiding under the trees.

 The public artwork is a mixture of elements that combine wayfinding, placemaking, memorialisation and urban development in a new suburb.